8 Nights, Lodging, Most Meals, Research Training, In-Country Transfers, Canal Tour

 Assist with determination of nest survivorship and hatching success through nest inventories.

-Eco-Volunteers must be 18 years or older.
+Eco-Volunteers must be 15 years or older (under 18 must be accompanied by an adult).
 This experience is ideal for educators, couples, spring breakers, groups, or anyone who is interested in helping sea turtles and making a difference.
 Discounts are available for groups of six or more.

 A passport valid through the date of return is required.
 Non-U.S. citizens should contact the Costa Rican Embassy for visa requirements.
 Upon registering, you will be sent a Field Station Manual providing packing tips, travel information, STC policies and site information.